aendeavor/i3buntu/INSTALL.md

 sudo apt-get install git
 ```

 Afterwards, you can clone this repository to your new machine.
 Then execute the `packaging.sh` script.
-The script will install all needed packages and dependencies and reboot your computer after everything is finished.
+The script will install all needed packages and dependencies, it will let you make some choices and it will reboot your computer after everything is finished.

 ``` BASH
 # clone this repository into the folder i3buntu